Mortal Kombat: Animated

-An animated prequel to 1995's Mortal Kombat film, titled Mortal Kombat: The Journey Begins, was released direct-to-video in the same year as the live-action film.
-It also had a Kombat Code for Mortal Kombat 3 shown at the end.
+An animated prequel to 1995's film adaptation Mortal Kombat, titled Mortal Kombat: The Journey Begins, was released direct-to-video in the same year as the live-action film.

-A series of direct-to-video films titled Mortal Kombat Legends began in 2020 as a co-production between Warner Bros.
-Animation and either Studio Mir or Digital eMation.
+A series of direct-to-video films titled Mortal Kombat Legends began in 2020.
 The first, Mortal Kombat Legends: Scorpion's Revenge, was released in April 2020, as the first R-rated Mortal Kombat film.
 The second film, Mortal Kombat Legends: Battle of the Realms, was released in August 2021.
 The third film, Mortal Kombat Legends: Snow Blind, was released on October 11, 2022.
 A fourth film, Mortal Kombat Legends: Cage Match, was released on October 17, 2023.